Interview with author Jenny Knipfer

 Book Is Available On Amazon

-Interview with Rick Quinn
+Interview with Barry Finlay

 Q1.
 Hello Sir, can you please introduce yourself?
 Readers would love to know more about you.